Live Rateable Value (Live RV)

 From 2014, the Water Industry Commission for Scotland and Scottish Water introduced a policy which stated all "part-residential" properties should be classed as fully "non-household" for their water and waste water charges.
 Therefore, you should not receive any water charges as part of your council tax bill, instead your property should be billed for your water charges by your retailer, Business Stream.
 It's important to check your council tax bill to ensure it doesn't include water charges and if it does, you'll be able to get a refund on these charges from your local council.

 It's possible the current rateable value you're being billed on has not been updated to include the residential part of your property but your new/live rateable value will have this included so it may be higher than you expect it to be.
-You'll continue to be part billed on your current rateable value, which will not change, throughout the phased charging approach set out above but you'll eventually be fully charged on your Live Rateable value which ensures all "part-residential" properties are billed on an equal basis.
+You'll continue to be part billed on your historic rateable value, which will not change, throughout the phased charging approach set out above but you'll eventually be fully charged on your Live Rateable value which ensures all "part-residential" properties are billed on an equal basis.